 Make a big batch of this over the weekend, and you’ll have meals for days!

-- 1 large bunch of broccoli, stalk removed, and cut into medium florets (roughly 1 lb florets)
+- 1 large head of broccoli stalk trimmed and cut into medium florets (roughly 1 lb florets)

-- 2 small heads of fennel, core removed (fronds reserved), and cut into chunks
+- 2 small heads of fennel, fronds reserved core removed and chopped

 - freshly ground black pepper